Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-\textbf{(1)~Inlining:} Current handcrafted execution triggers~\cite{ignore_previous_prompt} create spatial separation between the previous instruction and the trigger to try to escape the context of the preceding part of the prompt and facilitate the execution of the payload.\footnote{Newlines in a prompt function similarly to their role in natural language: they signal the conclusion of the preceding context, such as the end of a paragraph, and mark the beginning of a new one.} While this a natural and effective choice, having execution triggers that extend through multiple lines of text is inherently disadvantageous when dealing with complex input pipelines.
-Armed payloads that span multiple lines can be easily broken up by \textit{chunkers} in RAG-based applications or removed as part of a text normalization process.
+\new{Current handcrafted execution triggers~\cite{ignore_previous_prompt, liu2023prompt} create spatial separation between the previous instruction and the trigger to try to escape the context of the preceding part of the prompt and facilitate the execution of the payload.\footnote{Newlines in a prompt function similarly to their role in natural language: they signal the conclusion of the preceding context, such as the end of a paragraph, and mark the beginning of a new one.} While this is a natural and effective choice, having execution triggers that extend through multiple lines of text is inherently disadvantageous when dealing with complex input pipelines such as RAG.
+Armed payloads that span multiple lines can be easily broken up by \textit{chunkers} or removed as part of a text normalization process.
 Indeed, most chunkers use newlines as the main signal to decide where to split their inputs.
-In order to minimize the probability of such an event, we design \nexec~triggers to require no newlines.
-That is, an armed payload derived from a \nexec~trigger can be expressed within a single line of text.
+To reduce the likelihood of disruption, as a first and trivial solution, we design \nexec~triggers to require no newlines.
+That is, an armed payload derived from a \nexec~trigger can be expressed within a single, monolithic line of text.}